 Home / clat pg / Actionable Claim and Transfer of Actionable Claim under Transfer of Property Act

-Actionable claim and transfer of actionable claim under transfer of property act.
+Actionable claim and transfer of actionable claim under transfer of property act, introduction.

 The code of contract with respect to the law of property was completed with the enactment of the Transfer of Property Act in the year 1882 (‘ToPA’) .
 It codified the laws pertaining to the transfer of property.
 However, TOPA does not cover all kinds of properties and their transfer.